floating-ui/floating-ui/README.md

 Well, basically, **no**.
 Popper.js is built from the ground up to being modular and fully ~~hackable~~ **customizable**.
 It supports a **plugin system** you can use to add particular behaviors to your poppers.
-It's **AMD** and **CommonJS** compatible and it's well documented thanks to our [JSDoc page](https://fezvrasta.github.io/popper.js/documentation.html).
+It's written with ES2015 and it's **AMD** and **CommonJS** compatible, every line is documented thanks to our [JSDoc page](https://fezvrasta.github.io/popper.js/documentation.html).

 ## The Library
-Popper.js is mostly a library with the job of making sure your popper stays near the defined reference element (if you want so).
+Popper.js is a library with the job of making sure your popper stays near the defined reference element (if you want so).
-Additionally, it provides an easy way to generate your popper element if you don't want to use one already in your DOM.
+One of the key points is the ability to position elements even if they are not direct descendants of `body`, this means that it can position an element relative to another one even if they are placed inside different parents.

 ### Installation
 Popper.js is available on NPM and Bower: